oconnor663/jacko.io/posts/async_two.md

 [`Iterator::next`]: https://doc.rust-lang.org/std/iter/trait.Iterator.html#tymethod.next

-We're starting to see what happened with the `thread::sleep` mistake at the end of Part One.
+We're starting to see what happened with the `thread::sleep` mistake at the end of Chapter One.
 If we use that blocking sleep in `Foo::poll` instead of returning `Pending`, we get [exactly the same result][same_result].
 We're breaking the rule about `poll` returning quickly.

 [same_result]: playground://async_playground/foo_blocking.rs